A tu per tu

 A tu per tu is a 1984 Italian comedy film directed by Sergio Corbucci.

 Plot summary

 In Milan, Emanuele is a rich owner who cheats finance; so he is hunted.
-As happened while he is running away, Emanuele meets poor and bungling taxi driver Gino.
-Emanuele contrives all the ways to fool the shy Gino, and he put the finances on his trail, while the other thinks for the future to have fun and continue to hide with his girlfriend.
+As it happened while he is running away, Emanuele meets poor and bungling taxi driver Gino.
+Emanuele contrives all the ways to fool the shy Gino, and he puts the finances on his trail, while the other thinks for the future to have fun and continue to hide with his girlfriend.
 But Emanuele, when he discovers that Gino is really in trouble, decides to help him, and so he becomes a poor taxi driver, while Gino a rich and happy man: director of some properties in South Africa.